-Pelosi announces a select committee will investigate the Jan.
+Pelosi announces a select committee will investigate Jan.
 6 attack on the Capitol by a pro-Trump mob

+“It is imperative that we establish the truth of that day and ensure that an attack of that kind cannot happen and that we root out the causes of it all,” she added.

+The panel will investigate the facts and causes of the insurrection and will provide recommendations to help prevent similar attacks in the future, according to Pelosi.

-Senate Republicans last month blocked the creation of an independent commission, despite 35 House Republicans having already endorsed the effort.
-That commission would have been modeled after a similar panel formed in the aftermath of the 9/11 terrorist attacks and charged with producing an objective account of what fueled the day’s violence.
+Senate Republicans last month blocked the creation of an independent Jan.
+6 commission, despite 35 House Republicans having endorsed the effort.
+That commission would have been modeled after a panel formed in the aftermath of the 9/11 terrorist attacks and charged with producing an objective account of what fueled the day’s violence.

 About 10,000 people laid siege to the Capitol on Jan.
 6, and nearly 800 of them broke into the Capitol building.